stefnans/ada-2021-project-data-story/index.md

 Now coming back to our initial question, is the climate change sufficiently represented in the media?
 If only 1% of the quotations coming from politicians are about it do you think that that's enough to save the world?
 We believe that this question, is a question that every person should answer for himself.

-## 4. Does it matter what you read or watch?
+## 4. Does it matter what you read?

 To understand a bit more in depth which profiles of speakers are relevant when considerin specific news papers, we now focus on the top 10 news sources that we obtained by considering the entire environmental quotes between 2018 and 2020.
 We then specifically analyzed the following attributes